percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/how_innobackupex_works.rst

 GTID mode, etc. If everything goes well, the binary is started as a child process.

-|innobackupex| will wait for slaves in a replication setup if the option
+|innobackupex| will wait for replicas in a replication setup if the option
 :option:`innobackupex --safe-slave-backup` is set and will flush all tables with **READ LOCK**, preventing all |MyISAM| tables from writing (unless option :option:`innobackupex --no-lock` is specified).